Influence of Spanish Cuisine on Latin American Gastronomy

 Cooking Techniques

 Spanish culinary techniques, such as sautéing, frying, and stewing, are prevalent in Latin American cooking.
-The use of spices, herbs, and slow cooking methods adds layers of flavor to dishes.
+Using spices, herbs, and slow cooking methods adds layers of flavor to dishes.

 • Empanadas, for example, are often filled with a savory mixture of meats, vegetables, and spices, then fried or baked until golden brown—a technique borrowed from Spanish cuisine.